jarviscanada/jarvis_data_eng_PiyushSethi/core_java/grep/README.md

 5. Close the reader and writer resources to avoid memory leaks.

 A potential memory issue arises when handling large files, as the entire file may be read into memory.
 This could be improved by processing the file line-by-line to reduce memory usage.
 One possible fix is to utilize a streaming approach or buffering to read and process chunks of the file at a time.

+## Performance Issues

+The application initially encountered performance problems when processing large files due to storing all lines in memory.
+This was mitigated by leveraging Java Streams and Lambda expressions in the `JavaGrepLambdaImp` class.
+Java Streams enable functional programming with map-reduce transformations, processing data incrementally without retaining it in memory.

 ## Test